 What hours will I volunteer every day?

-Where can I change my money in Chiang Mai?
-Are there ATMs in Chiang Mai?
+Where can I change my money in Bangkok?
+Are there ATMs in Bangkok?

 We encourage volunteers to get in touch with former Volunteering Solutions participants and also other program participants joining our projects.
 You are recommended to join the Volunteering Solutions Community Page as well as Volunteering Solutions Facebook Page to meet other participants.